-Canoe Income Fund (EIT.UN.TO) is a Canadian closed-end investment trust.
-The objectives of the Fund are to: 1) maximize monthly distributions relative to risk and 2) maximize net asset value while maintaining and expanding a diversified portfolio.
-In other words, EIT was created to take your money, manage it, and distribute juicy monthly dividends to help you manage your retirement budget.
+Canoe EIT Income Fund is a Canadian closed-end investment trust.
+The investment objective of the Fund is to maximize monthly distributions relative to risk and maximize net asset value while maintaining and expanding a diversified portfolio.
+In other words, EIT has been created to take your money, manage it, and distribute juicy monthly dividends to help you manage your retirement budget.

 Learn how to create a recession-proof portfolio.
 Download our free workbook now!